GSA/challenges-and-prizes/pages/about.md

 **Use Prize Competitions to Advance Your Agency Mission**

-If you’re a federal employee interested in prize competitions, visit the [Challenge and Prize Toolkit](https://www.challenge.gov/assets/document-library/ChallengeGov_Federal_Agency_FAQ.pdf){:target="_blank"} for considerations and best practices in designing and executing a successful competition.
+If you’re a federal employee interested in prize competitions, visit the <a href="{{ site.baseurl }}/assets/document-library/ChallengeGov_Federal_Agency_FAQ.pdf" target="_blank" rel="noopener">Challenge and Prize Toolkit</a> for considerations and best practices in designing and executing a successful competition.

 We also encourage you to join the [Challenge & Prize Community of Practice](https://digital.gov/communities/challenges-prizes/){:target="_blank"} (CoP).
 Joining the CoP will enable you to stay up-to-date on resources to help with your work, and make it easy for you to connect with other prize practitioners across the federal government.